 Vulnerable or Covert Narcissists

-One more type of narcissistic behavior can be vulnerable also called covert narcissists.
+One more type of narcissistic behavior can be vulnerability also called covert narcissists.
 They can be termed as someone opposite of grandiose narcissists.

 They are insecure, have low self-esteem, and are introverts.
 They dream of making it big but want others to validate and appreciate them at every step.
 Because of their attitude, getting huge success becomes difficult for them.

 Narcissistic Personality Disorder

 Narcissistic personality disorder (NPD) is a mental health disorder.
-People with the highest level of Narcissistic traits are labelled as someone with a narcissistic personality disorder or even pathological narcissism.
+People with the highest level of Narcissistic traits are labeled as someone with a narcissistic personality disorder or even pathological narcissism.